Is kudzu taking over your front porch? Has you accepted a lagniappe lately? Do you enjoy sipping potlikker, or do you prefer mopping it up with pone?

 Potlikker – The nutrient-dense broth that remains in the bottom of the pot after cooking a mess of greens.

-Scuppernog – A scuppernong (also known as a scuplin) is a large, bronze-green muscadine grape found throughout much of the southeastern United States, which was named after the Scuppernog River in North Carolina, where it was first discovered.
+Scuppernong – Scuppernongs, the state fruit of North Carolina, are large, bronze-green muscadine grapes found throughout much of the southeastern United States.
+They were named after the Scuppernong River in North Carolina, where they were first discovered.